-This research was conducted in a sand dune environment located in the northwestern Negev desert (Israel) near the border between Israel and Egypt.
-The region is semi-arid with 100 mm of mean annual rainfall, concentrated during the winter months (October to April).
+This research was conducted in a sand dune environment located in the north-western Negev desert (Israel) near the border between Israel and Egypt.
+The region is semiarid with 100 mm of mean annual rainfall, concentrated during the winter months (October to April).
 The area is characterized by sparse higher vegetation cover.
-The perennials cover about 14% of the area, annuals vary from null during the dry seasons to about 27% in the spring when they exhibit peak biomass.
+The perennials cover about 14% of the area; annuals vary from null during the dry seasons to about 27% in the spring when they exhibit peak biomass.
 Consequentially, from the remote sensing point of few, it is quite obvious that the soil background is the dominant feature that contributes to the overall spectral response of the region.

 Due to limited human and animal activities in the Negev, most of the region consists of stabilized linear dunes (Karnieli and Tsoar 1995).
-Four morphological units of various texture compositions as well as different surface roughnesses exist in the study area: regs, crusts, playas and sands.
+Four morphological units of various texture compositions as well as differet surface roughnesses exist in the study area: regs, crusts, playas and sands.
 These units were selected to be the objects of our research:

-Regs (figure 1(a)): at the edges of the dune area there are isolated patches, a few hundred square meters in area, of reg soils, which are also denoted as desert pavement.
+- 1. Regs (figure 1a): at the edges of the dune area there are isolated patches, a few hundred square metres in area, of reg soils, which are also denoted as desert pavement.
 Gravel and flint fragments (a few centimetres in diameter) that are a product of in situ weathering cover these surfaces.
-The patches contain very little soil (mostly fines) that occurs in the interstices between the stones of the pavement, thus the stones are partially submerged beneath the surface and partially above (Evenari et al. 1982).

-Crusts (figure 1(b)): the basal dune and interdune corridors extend over some 85% of the area.
+The patches contain very little soil (mostly fines), which occurs in the interstices between the stones of the pavement, thus the stones are partially submerged beneath the surface and partially above (Evenari et al. 1982). - 2.
+Crusts (figure 1b): the basal dune and interdune corridors extend over some 85% of the area.
 The surface is covered by a rather contiguous biogenic soil crust consisting mainly of cyanobacteria where Microcoleus vaginatus is the dominant species accompanied by Scytonema, Schizothrix, Calothrix, Chroococcidiopsis, Nostoc and Phormidium (Danin et al. 1989, Danin 1991, Karnieli 1997).
-During the dry periods, the cyanobacteria are located just beneath the soil surface.
+During the dry periods, the cyanobacteria is located just beneath the soil surface.
 This crust of a few millimetres depth glues the soil particles together, mainly fines (silt and clay, up to about 40%) and has a relatively high organic matter content (1-2%).
 Therefore, biological soil crusts play a major role in dune stabilization.
-The micro relief of the biogenic soil crusts is relatively rough and characterized by many small depressions.
+The micro relief of the biogenic soil crusts is relatively rough and characterized by many small depressions. - 3.
+Playas (figure 1c): also in the interdune corridors exist the playa surfaces, which are flat whitish isolated patches of up to a few hundred square metres in area.
+These playas are relics of an old flood plain, consisting of up to 70% fines and almost not containing any microphytic communities.
+Therefore, the playa crusts are considered as a physical crust.
+When dry, they form polygons

 Figure 1.
-Close-up view of the soil surfaces: (a) reg; (b) crust; (c) playa; and (d) sand.
+Close-up view of the soil surfaces: (a) reg, (b) crust, (c) playa and (d) sand.